NV Energy to soon lift moratorium on bill payment and late fees

 For customers who have not contacted the utility, expect a notice In September power will be cut.

-“They will be receiving plenty of notification,” says Follett.
-“Whether it be a ten day or 24-hour notice.
+“They will be receiving plenty of notification,” says Follette.
+“Whether it be a ten-day or 24-hour notice.
 And we hope when they receive that, that they reach out to us,” she says.

 Customer service she says will help get residents into a program which works for them.